-What happens if I am eligible to apply but my holding crosses the boundary of two Protected Landscapes?If your farm holding crosses the boundary of more to Landscape and you are interested in applying to the Protected Landscape programme, please speak to of the Protected Landscapes in which your holding best placed to advise which Protected Landscape to apply to.
+What happens if I am eligible to apply but my holding crosses the boundary of two Protected Landscapes?

+If your farm holding crosses the boundary of more than one Protected Landscape and you are interested in applying to the Farming in Protected Landscape programme, please speak to an officer in either of the Protected Landscapes in which your holding lies.
+They will be best placed to advise which Protected Landscape body you should apply to.